osklunds/Distributed-SWMR-register/remote_starter/README.md

             [default: 0]

 ARGS:
-    <hosts-file>    The file with node ids, addresses, ports, ssh key paths and usernames
+    <hosts-file>    The file with node ids, addresses, ports, ssh key paths and usernames.
 ```

 The idea is that you use this utility when you want to run the application on multiple networked machines.